dvdmtw98/notes/My Vault/Cloud Service Providers/GCP/GCP Other Services/GCP Internal Services.md

 ### Borg

 A cluster manager that runs hundreds of jobs, from many different applications across a number of clusters each with thousands of machines
+The open-sourced version of Borg became [Kubernetes](../../../Software%20Engineering/DevOps/Kubernetes/Kubernetes.md)

 ### Chubby